 The Subadviser employs a fundamental, bottom-up research driven approach to identify companies for investment by the Fund.
-The Subadviser focuses on those companies that it believes have higher quality businesses that are undervalued by the market relative to what the Subadviser believes to be their fair value.
-The Subadviser also looks for one or more catalysts that may help the company realize that fair value.
+The Subadviser focuses on those companies that it believes are higher quality businesses that are undervalued by the market relative to what the Subadviser believes to be their fair value.

 The Subadviser seeks to identify higher quality companies by focusing on the following attributes:

 The Subadviser then assesses the attractiveness of the valuations of those higher quality companies by analyzing a variety of valuation metrics, such as cash flow return on enterprise value, price-to-earnings, sales and free cash flow ratios, and break-up values, among others.

 The Subadviser looks for potential catalysts for the company's business that could help unlock what the Subadviser believes is the company's true value, including: